bcvanmeurs/dotfiles/README.md

     - [aliases](https://github.com/batistein/dotfiles/blob/master/dot_zsh/alias.zsh)
   - [twpayne/dotfiles](https://github.com/twpayne/dotfiles)

+## Brew

+Brew runs automated when the brewfile has changed.
+To manually run use:

+- `brew bundle install --no-upgrade`
+- `brew bundle cleanup`
+- `brew cu`
+- `brew cu -a -i` for interactive mode on auto updatable programs

 ## Encryption

+### Encryption with age

 1. Follow this to create a key pair: https://www.chezmoi.io/user-guide/frequently-asked-questions/encryption/
 2. Encrypt a yaml file in some place (in my example it is in data).